SeniorMatt/matthew-s-nixos/readme.md

 ```
 Replace `matthew` to the username you chose at the installtion (in my case to `matthew` obviously).

+# Usage
+You can switch between different setups by configuring `~/Matthew-s-NixOS/nixos/flake.nix`and removing / adding different preconfigured WMs/DEs.

+> [!warning] Doesn't recommend to use multiple at one build, because some of them are using different intersecting modules and it might broke everything.

 ## Deprecated
 ```
 git clone https://github.com/SeniorMatt/Matthew-s-NixOS.git && sudo cp -fr ~/Matthew-s-NixOS/etc/nixos/ /etc/ && sudo rm -fr ~/Matthew-s-NixOS/ && sudo nixos-rebuild switch --flake /etc/nixos/#plasma